Xiang-Foothill/VisionSE/README.md

 - Absolute explainability.
 Unlike network or other data-driven methods that are more prevalent nowadays, the whole motion field model is completely explanable in the traditional computer-vision knowledge framework.
 Any defects or disadvantages of its performance can be tracked back to the theoretical level.

 # Disadvantages of this algorithm
-- VisionSE has very strict
+- VisionSE has very strict requirements for environment's lightness.
+(At least it cannot be completely dark)
+-